LSEG-API-Samples/Article.DataLibrary.DotNet.TopNewsConsumer/README.md

   var data = topnewsPkgResp.Data.Raw["data"]?.ToObject<IList<TopNewsPackage>>();
 ```

-We will print top level Package Name and the number of underlying pages to verify the codes.
+We will print the top-level Package Name and the number of underlying pages to verify the codes.

 ```csharp
 if (data != null)